simpleidserver/SimpleIdServer/docs/documentation/scim20/swagger.md

 There is a problem when swagger is installed in a SCIM2.0 project.
 All the properties of SCIM representations are documented in the SCIM Schema and by default Swagger is not able to fetch them.

 > [!WARNING]
 > A SimpleIdServer template exists to create SCIM server with Swagger support.
-Execute the command line `dotnet new scimswagger`.
+Execute the command line `dotnet new scimswagger -n ScimHost`.

 **Pre-requisite** : [SCIM server must be installed](/documentation/scim20/installation.html) in the Visual Studio Solution.